-Explore the best scenic driving trails in Massachusetts with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best scenic driving trails in Massachusetts with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Just like the Mohawks of hundreds of years ago, this is a great passage from Boston to the New York border.
 Meandering along the Deerfield River is bucolic.
 A wonderful stop is in North Adams at Mass MoCA.
 And then stop in for a nosh in Williamstown and stop by the Clark Museum of Art.